prongs/apache-dev-tool/README.md

-# rbt-jira
+# apache-dev-tool
-integrating reviewboard and jira
+Dev tool for Apache Contributors.
+Provides helpful scripts for review request, jira, and jenkins

 ## Installation
+You can install like this:

+    pip install apache-dev-tool --allow-external RBTools

-Just do a git clone.
-If you want to help in development, first fork and clone your own fork. :)
+If you want to help in development, clone from [github](https://github.com/prongs/apache-dev-tool)

-## Required packages and their installation
-rbt-jira is a written in python and requires python runtime to work.
-The recommended version is 2.7.
-Other than the bare-minimum installation of python, it requires a couple of packages to be installed: `argparse`, `rbtools`, `jira`

-So for the uninitiated, the recommended way of installing python packages is `pip`.
-If you don't have `pip`, please install it. `pip` can be installed by `easy_install`(easy_install pip).
-If you don't even have `easy_install`  , then install [setuptools](https://pypi.python.org/pypi/setuptools).
-For installing setuptools, download the tarball, extract, go in the directory and do `python setup.py install`.
-Ultimately, you'll have `pip`, and you can do the following:

-    pip install argparse rbtools jira # might have to do sudo

-After installations, you should be ready to use the program.

 ## Usage
 Go to your project's directory. e.g. I'm using it to work on `apache incubator lens`, so I'll do `cd /path/to/clone/of/incubator-lens`.
-I've already cloned `rbt-jira` on my system in path `/path/to/clone/of/rbt-jira`.
+I've already installed `apache-dev-tool`.
 I'll make sure I have the following things inside `/path/to/clone/of/incubator-lens/.reviewboardrc`:

     REVIEWBOARD_URL = "https://reviews.apache.org/"
     REPOSITORY = "lens"